raymondlo84Fork/MSBuild2025/openvino_genai/README.md

 #for whisper demo
 pip install pyaudio librosa
 ```
-Note: Only 2025.1 is validated for this demo.
+Note: Only OpenVINO 2025.1 is validated for this demo.

 To validate the installation, run the following command and you should be able to see `[CPU, GPU, NPU]` in the list of available devices
 ```